aslakhol/poobar/README.md

 ## The name

 The first working title was FooBar, however to no suprise I could not get that domain.
 As a joke one of my friends called the project PooBar, and the name regretfully stuck.
-I'll update the repo-name eventually, when I've passed the denial phase.
+I'm considering new names, please let me know if you have any good ideas.
 For now you can find the live version of the project at:

 [poobar.no](https://poobar.no/)